Divina Pastora (Barquisimeto): History

 The devotion to the Divina Pastora in Venezuela dates from 1736, when the parish priest of the town of Santa Rosa commissioned a sculptor to make a statue of the Immaculate Conception.
 Unexpectedly, the figure that was delivered was of the Divina Pastora.
 The priest wanted to return it, but the packing crate could not be lifted.
 The whole town took this as a sign that the statue was to remain in Santa Rosa.
-In 1855, the status of the Divina Pastora as the patron saint of the Venezuelan state of Lara was further established, when a cholera epidemic occurred, striking a great number of families in Barquisimeto.
+In 1855, the status of the Divina Pastora as the patroness saint of the Venezuelan state of Lara was further established, when a cholera epidemic occurred, striking a great number of families in Barquisimeto.
 Desperate, they implored the Divina Pastora for help.
 It is said that Father Jose Macario Yépez, parish priest of the La Concepción church of Barquisimeto, offered himself before the Virgin, to be the last victim of the disease.
 Some accounts say that the priest died six months later and that the epidemic then left the city; others indicate that his supplications stopped the epidemic immediately.
 The January 14th procession commemorates this event.
 In 2011, a group of vandals destroyed part of the Divina Pastora monument.
 The heads of sheep were decapitated and the face of the Virgin was hit by a bullet.
 Other images in the town were also vandalized with paint or destroyed.